dtnorth/terraform-image-processor/README.md

 The entire infrastructure is automated with **Terraform**, while **GitHub Actions** ensures continuous deployment upon successful workflow consideration of the **github actions** security and costing steps.

-For simplicity, no VPC, EC2, ECS OR EKS or traditional cloud structures are required.
+For simplicity and cost reduction no VPC, EC2, ECS OR EKS or traditional cloud structures are required.

 The architecture is optimized for **cost-effectiveness**, utilizing AWS's free-tier offerings and minimizing unnecessary expense.